daPhyre/Chloe.js/reference.md

 ```idl
 void enableMouse(void)
 ```
 Enables mouse listener.
-Modifies the `mouse` object values with the respective mouse position on the game screen, and the `lastPress`, `lastRelease` and `pressing` variables with values from 1 to 3, depending on the action of the buttons on the mouse.
+Modifies the `mouse` object values with the respective mouse position on the canvas, and the `lastPress`, `lastRelease` and `pressing` variables with values from 1 to 3, depending on the action of the buttons on the mouse.
 Also, emulates one touch on the screen.

 #### Input.enableOrientation
 ```idl